List of Empowered characters: Dr. Big McLarge Huge

-Dr. Big McLarge Huge is a superhuman doctor at the Superhuman Wing of the Purple Paladin Memorial hospital.
-Big McLarge Huge is named as such because of his massive stature and physique.
-Although he is larger than most of the humanoid superheroes and villains in the Empowered series, his given profession is as a physician and surgeon, specializing in the treatment of critical wounds and maladies that seem to be common in the superhero profession.
-While Dr. McLarge Huge appears to be a dedicated physician, he is still upset that he has never been nominated for a Caped Justice award, and deems such injustice as a misplacement of priorities within the superhero community.

-While in attendance of the Caped Justice Awards, and the subsequent sabotage of the ceremonies, Dr. Big McLarge Huge ingested some of the food that had been tainted with Wet Blanket's flesh, the result of which reverted him to a much smaller form, indicating that his largeness is not a natural attribute.
+Dr. Big McLarge Huge is a doctor at the Purple Paladin Memorial hospital who is named for his massive stature.
+While Huge appears to be a dedicated physician, he is still upset that he has never been nominated for a Caped Justice award, and deems such injustice as a misplacement of priorities within the superhero community.
+While attending the Caped Justice Awards, Huge ingests some of the food that had been tainted with Wet Blanket's flesh and reverts to a smaller form, indicating that his size is not a natural attribute.

-Dr. Big McLarge Huge's name comes from a comment made during the Space Mutiny episode of Mystery Science Theater 3000.

 Capitan Rivet

-Capitan (sic) Rivet is the nominal leader of the super-powered crime fighters known as the "Superhomeys".
-Capitan Rivet's attributes are largely unknown aside from some visual clues given in the various battles that the character has participated in.
-In several instances Capitan Rivet appears to be a hollow suit of armor, as he has been rent in half, had parts of the armor pulled away, or been deeply dented without ill effect to the contents or user of the armor, however, a pair of glowing eyes is always visible through the eye-holes in the armored head of the suit.
+Capitan Rivet is the nominal leader of the Superhomeys.
+Rivet's attributes are largely unknown aside from some visual clues given in the various battles that the character has participated in.
+In several instances, Capitan Rivet appears to be a hollow suit of armor, having taken fatal injuries without injury.

-Despite being considered a leader of the Superhomeys (as well as one of the few members who do not mock Empowered), he is sometimes ineffectual in enforcing rules of conduct in the group's members.
-As a result, the group is prone to cattiness and openly ostracizes Empowered and other "associate members" of the group.

-Capitan Rivet has also been accused of having been involved in the Kennedy assassination, in a malicious Wikipedia edit.